ming71/mmdetection-annotated/README.md

 ```
 * **Debug**</br>
-You can debug on code by setting breakpoint with method of add `ipdb.set_trace()`
+You can debug by setting breakpoint with method of add `ipdb.set_trace()`
 * **Hook**</br>
-If you want to inspect on intermediate variables , `hook.py` can be provided as a reference for your work.
+If you want to inspect on intermediate variables , `hook.py` can be a provision serve as a reference for your work.
 ## Annotations
-Annotations are attached everywhere in the codes(surely only the part I have read , and the not finished part will be conpleted as soon as possible).Beside , `annotation` folder contains some interpreting documents as well.</br>
+Annotations are attached everywhere in the code(surely only the part I have read , and the not finished part will be completed as soon as possible).
+Beside , `annotation` folder contains some interpreting documents as well.</br>
 * **Model visualization**
-Take Mask-RCNN for example , the model can be visualized as follow:</br>(more details refere to [here](https://github.com/ming71/mmdetection-annotated/blob/master/annotation/model_vis/maskrcnn-model-inference.png))
+Take Mask-RCNN for example , the model can be visualized as follow:(more details refere to [model-structure-png](https://github.com/ming71/mmdetection-annotated/blob/master/annotation/model_vis/maskrcnn-model-inference.png))
 <div align=center><img src="https://github.com/ming71/mmdetection-annotated/blob/master/annotation/model_vis/inference.png"/></div>

 * **Configuration**</br>
 Explicit describtion on Mask RCNN for example , refer to [mask_rcnn_r101_fpn_1x.py](https://github.com/ming71/mmdetection-annotated/blob/master/annotation/mask_rcnn_r101_fpn_1x.py)</br>
 * **MMCV&MMDET**</br>
-Specification of mmcv lib and a partial mmdet.</br>
+Specification of mmcv lib and a partial mmdet(more details about various models will be update later ).</br>

 ## Detection Results</br>
 Test on Mask RCNN model:</br>